-IMPORTANT NOTE & Radiation Exposure Statement:

-This equipment complies with FCC radiation exposure limits set forth for an uncontrolled environment.
+IMPORTANT NOTE: FCC Radiation Exposure Statement: This equipment complies with FCC radiation exposure limits set forth for an uncontrolled environment.
 End users must follow the specific operating instructions for satisfying RF exposure compliance.
-To maintain compliance with FCC RF exposure compliance requirements, please follow operation instruction as documented in this manual.

-This transmitter must not be co-located or operating in conjunction with any other antenna or transmitter.
+To maintain compliance with FCC RF exposure compliance requirements, please follow operation instructions as documented in this manual.
+This device and its antenna(s) must not be co-located or operating in conjunction with any other antenna or transmitter.

-SAR compliance has been established in typical laptop computer(s) with USB slot, and product could be used in typical laptop computer with USB slot.
-Other application like handheld PC or similar device has not been verified and may not compliance with related RF exposure rule and such use shall be prohibited.
+SAR compliance has been established in typical laptop computers with USB slot, and product could be used in typical laptop computer with USB slot.
+Other applications like handheld PCs or simalar devices have not been verified and may not comply with related RF exposure rule and such use shall be prohibited.

 The availability of some specific channels and/or operational frequency bands are country dependent and are firmware programmed at the factory to match the intended destination.
-The firmware setting is not accessible by the end user.
+This firmware setting is not accessible by the end user.